felixbec/gatsby-starter-portfolio/README.md

     _Note: You'll also see a second link: _`https://localhost:3000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `gatsby-starter-portfolio` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+## 🤘 Theming

+    Now the fun part!
+With this starter, the colors are customizeable.

+    Inside the `src/Theme.js`, there are 2 themes, Light Mode and Dark Mode.
+    All the colors and font size in the starter are driven from this file.

+    `src/SiteConfig.js` - Allows you to change the content that is not configured in [Contentful](https://www.contentful.com/).

 ## 🧐 What's inside?